Game Viewing in Kidepo Valley National Park

-Hiking is usually carried out a few kilometers from the Park Headquarters on Mountains Lamoji, The magnificent Kidepo river valley occupied by Borassus palm forest which can be viewed by interested visitors.
-It`s wide flatbed which is dry for most of the year is just only 11km from Kidepo Valley lies the Kanangorok hot springs one may visit too.
+Hiking is usually carried out a few kilometres from the Park Headquarters on Mountains Lamoji, The magnificent Kidepo river valley occupied by Borassus palm forest which can be viewed by interested visitors.
+It’s a wide flatbed which is dry for most of the year is just only 11km from Kidepo Valley lies the Kanangorok hot springs one may visit too.

 The local community has a group of cultural entertainers who present the heritage cultural performances to the Uganda safari undertakers in the area.
 The range of dances in the area which include the Emuya of the Naporre and Nyangia, ethnic groups and Lara karaka and Apiti dances of the Acholi are quite thrilling.
 The groups that perform earn some money to support them in their community livelihood.

 Kidepo National Park has a great diversity of animal species compared to other protected areas in Uganda.
 In the year 1971, almost an estimate of 80 species of mammals was stated and 28 of which were not identified to occur in any other Ugandan park.
 The Carnivore species which are said to be unique and only found in Kidepo in Karamoja region include the striped hyena, cheetah and hunting dog, bat-eared fox, aardwolf, caracal.
 Kidepo for long suffered illegal hunting during the Amin regime and it’s trying to recover from years of poaching that affected most of the wild animals.